 Italy, it’s reality-check time already.
 A lone goal by Krystian Bielik gave Poland an unexpected win over Luigi Di Biagio’s Azzurrini in the second match of Group A of the U-21 European Championship.
 Italy are now at risk of missing the train to the next stage of the tournament.
 Even beating Belgium next Saturday could not be enough to book a place in the Semifinals.

 Italy U-21 finally broke a spell made of multiple setbacks against the same-aged Spaniards, defeating Luis de la Fuentes’ side 3-1 on Sunday in their opening match in Group A of the U-21 European Championship.
-The young Azzurri came from behind to level Dani Ceballos’ lead with a double by Federico Chiesa, before setting the score with a penalty by Lorenzo Pellegrini.
+The young Azzurri came from behind to level Dani Ceballos’ lead with a double by Federico Chiesa, before setting the score with Lorenzo Pellegrini.

 The Azzurri have learned to suffer.
 It was a battle with no quarter on Tuesday at the Allianz Stadium in Turin, where Italy knocked down Bosnia with goals by Lorenzo Insigne and Marco Verratti, coming from behind in the second half to neutralize Edin Dzeko’s opener.
 Roberto Mancini’s boys caught the fourth win in four Euro 2020 qualification games.